Venture-Miner/nfboost-backoffice/docs/event-management/events/groups/delete-group.md

 # DELETE GROUP

-To delete a group, the user must click trash icon next to the settings icon.
+To delete a group, the user must click "Trash" icon next to the "settings" icon.

 ![1](/img/novogrupo.png)